moldovanotiliu/moldovanotiliu/README.md

 ### Hi there, I'm Otiliu and this is my profile  👋

-## I'm an Telecommunications engineer, Developer, and obsessed with sports!
+## I'm an Telecommunications engineer that considers himself a Developer
-- I’m currently learning everything but I'm trying to specialize on smth :bowtie:
+- Smth About me: I’m currently learning everything but I'm trying to specialize on smth and I'm totally obsessed with sports :bowtie:
 - To do list:
 - 1. WORK on my website 🔥
 - 2. Contribute with more projects
 - 3. Develop fun applications, hopefully 😭😭😭

+Motto: Mens sana in corpore sano

 ### U can contact me on: